 State laws regarding pet deposits fall into three categories:

-- Specific limit to the pet deposit
+- Specific limit to the amount a landlord may collect for a pet deposit

 Can Landlords Collect Pet Deposits for Service or Emotional Support Animals?